Skip to main content

 A small flexible tube called a catheter is placed in your bladder.
 The tube is passed through your urethra (the passageway that connects your bladder to the outside).

-If you had the anaesthetic first, you will not feel the catheter being inserted.
-If not, you may experience some mild discomfort as the tube is being placed.
+If you had an anaesthetic, you will not feel the catheter being inserted.
+If not, you may have some mild discomfort as the tube is being placed.

 Position and screen

-You will be lying on an operating trolley for the operation.
-A screen can be placed across your tummy if you do not wish to see the procedure being done.
+You will be lying on an operating bed for the procedure.
+A screen can be placed across your chest if you do not wish to see the procedure being done.
 If you would like to be able to see your baby being born, talk to your obstetrician.

-This is usually done horizontally from below your belly button.
-The cut creates an opening through which your baby will be born.
+This is usually done below your belly button.

 The birth